HrushchiK/portfolio/README.md

 # notes

-In some of my folders you can find files named "+" or "*", they have no meaning, besides without them my folders will stop working
+In some of my folders you can find files named "+" or "*", they have no meaning, besides without them my folders will stop working :/

 # folder сontents

-1)
+1) directive_game_project

-2)
+   There are my own game project sprites for animations and textures in pixel-art style.
+The current design is temporary(it works like skeleton for my game).
+I will change it to look textures more realistic in future

-3)
+3) ledger_logic

-4)
+4) medical_scientific_stands

-5)
+5) munchkin

-6)
+6) resume

-7)
+7) tts

+8) wildberries